1. Media Subsystem Profile

 1.1.
 Overview

-The media subsystem covers support for a variety of devices: stream capture, analog and digital TV streams, cameras, remote controllers, HDMI CEC and media pipeline control.
+The Media Subsystem has code to support a wide variety of media-related devices: stream capture, analog and digital TV streams, cameras, video codecs, video processing (resizers, etc.), radio, remote controllers, HDMI CEC and media pipeline control.

 • drivers/media